Understanding Excel measurement units

 As you can see in the images above, Excel will also show you the column size in "Pixels" besides the internal units.

-But sadly those "pixels" aren't actual pixels either.
+But sadly those "pixels" aren't actual pixels either, or "resolution-independent-pixels" which we mentioned at the start which are 1/96 of an inch.
 If you took the effort to count them, you would realize that the pixels in that column are not what Excel says they are.
 Also, if you double the resolution of the screen those "pixels" will remain the same, even if the actual count of pixels doubled with the double resolution.

 But the main issue is that those "pixels" are as unreliable as the other units Excel uses.
 They share the same resolution problems as the internal Excel units, so they don't really solve any problem.